britishcoffee/MeH/README.md

-Sample AT31test has coverage 5240 for context CG out of data coverage 192834 Sample AT33test has coverage 5236 for context CG out of data coverage 193431 Sample AT35test has coverage 5203 for context CG out of data coverage 192548
+Sample AT31test has coverage 5240 for context CG out of data coverage 192834 Sample AT33test has coverage 5236 for context CG out of data coverage 193431 Sample AT35test has coverage 5203 for context CG out of data coverage 192548 Sample AT37test has coverage 5233 for context CG out of data coverage 192694
 ```

 *  /MeHdata/sample.0.csv files for each sample